cloudflare/cloudflare-docs/content/support/Troubleshooting/HTTP Status Codes/4xx Client Error.md

 ## **417 Expectation Failed ([RFC7231](https://tools.ietf.org/html/rfc7231))**

-Failure of server to meet the requirements specified in the `Expect` header of the client’s request.
+Failure of server to meet the requirements specified in the `Expect` header of the client's request.

 ## **429 Too Many Requests ([RFC6585](https://tools.ietf.org/html/rfc6585))**